 It is also important to consider stakeholder participation where persons with disabilities should be involved in the process of elaborating legal/regulatory provisions, public policy and standards.

-It would also be important to consider assistive technologies to be used by persons with various types of disabilities.
-These assistive technologies should aim to overcome or reduce the gap between standard telecommunications/ICTs generally available and those which address the needs of persons with disabilities.

-1.2 Information and statistics

-It is also important to gather information and data addressing many important issues relating to accessibility to telecommunications/ICT by persons with disabilities.
-Therefore, a methodology should be developed to assist the information-gathering process.

 2 Question or issue for study

-Analyse policies and strategies to promote, develop and implement the most advanced technological solutions to enable equal access to telecommunications/ICTs by persons with disabilities to that enjoyed by the rest of the population.
+– Analyse policies and strategies to promote, develop and implement the most advanced technological solutions to enable equal access to telecommunications/ICTs by persons with disabilities to that enjoyed by the rest of the population.

+– Identify mechanisms that make it possible to introduce national legal frameworks, directives and guidelines to improve the accessibility, compatibility and usability of telecommunication/ICT services.

+– Analyse policies, mechanisms, services and programmes that are conducive to ensuring that telecommunication services can be used and taken advantage of by persons with disabilities.

+– Identify methodologies that make it possible to compile telecommunication/ICT statistics focused on users with disabilities.

+– Identify suitable promotion and dissemination mechanisms to promote the use of telecommunication/ICT services by persons with disabilities.

 3 Expected output

-It is proposed that the Question for study should result in a report that will enable Member States, especially developing and least developed countries (LDCs), to design policies and execute strategies for promoting and implementing services and solutions which provide access to telecommunications/ICTs by persons with disabilities and with specific needs, and for people with difficulties mastering reading and writing.
-Furthermore, the report will help Member States and Sector Members identify commercial best practices relating to telecommunications/ICT that should apply in relation to persons with disabilities.
+It is proposed that the Question for study should result in a report that includes mechanisms, directives and guidelines that will encourage Member States, especially developing and least developed countries (LDCs), to establish policies, legal frameworks and strategies that promote the implementation of services and solutions which provide access to telecommunications/ICTs by persons with disabilities and with specific needs, and for people with difficulties mastering reading and writing.
+Furthermore, the report will help Member States and Sector Members identify commercial and governmental best practices relating to telecommunications/ICT that should apply in relation to persons with disabilities.

 The report should contain the regulatory policies necessary for ensuring accessibility to telecommunications/ICT for persons with disabilities, including, but not limited to: